Welcome

 A well‑drafted agreement for lease will typically specify:

-• The parties and property.
+• The parties and property (with a clear description and plan).

 Enforceability and Remedies